-- 3.1.2 Some provisions of NZS 3101 may exceed the requirements of the NZBC. - 3.2 NZS 3106 - 4.0 Masonry - 4.1 NZS 4230: Parts 1 and 2 - 5.0 Steel - 5.1 NZS 3404: Part 1 - 5.2 AS/NZS 4600 subject to the following modifications: - a) Where the Standard refers to the "relevant loadings Standard" or the "appropriate limit state loading Standard" or other similar statements this shall be read as a reference to NZS 4203: 1992. - b) The term "normative" identifies a mandatory requirement for compliance with this Standard. - c) The term "informative" identifies information provided for guidance or background which may be of interest to the Standard's users.
-Informative provisions do not form part of the mandatory requirements of the Standard. - d) Where this Standard has provisions that are in non-specific or unquantified terms then these do not form part of the verification method and the proposed details must be submitted to the territorial authority for approval as part of the building consent application.
-This includes, but is not limited to, special studies and manufacturer's advice. - e) All stages of construction of a structure or part of a structure to which this Standard is applied shall be adequately reviewed by a person who, on the basis of experience or qualifications, is competent to undertake the review. - f) The extent of the review to be undertaken shall be nominated by the design engineer, taking into account those materials and workmanship factors which are likely to
+- 5.2 AS/NZS 4600 subject to the following modifications: - a) Actions must be determined in accordance with NZS 1170.
+All references to NZS 4203 are replaced by equivalent references to NZS 1170.

+- b) The term "normative" identifies a mandatory requirement for compliance with this Standard.

+- c) The term "informative" identifies information provided for guidance or background which may be of interest to the Standard's users.
+Informative provisions do not form part of the mandatory requirements of the Standard.

+- d) Where this Standard has provisions that are in non-specific or unquantified terms then these do not form part of the Verification Method and the proposed details must be submitted to the territorial authority for approval as part of the building consent application.
+This includes, but is not limited to, special studies and manufacturer's advice.

-- influence the ability of the finished construction to perform in the predicted manner. - g) At the end of the first paragraph of Appendix A add the words "Unless noted otherwise a document referred to below shall be the version of that document current at the date of issue of this Standard or if amendments are cited to this Standard in the "References" pages of Approved Document B1 at the latest date of those amendments." - h) Appendix B shall be read as normative with "shoulds" changed to "shalls".
+- e) All stages of construction of a structure or part of a structure to which this Standard is applied shall be adequately reviewed by a person who, on the basis of experience or qualifications, is competent to undertake the review.

+- f) The extent of the review to be undertaken shall be nominated by the design engineer, taking into account those materials and workmanship factors which are likely to influence the ability of the finished construction to perform in the predicted manner.

+- g) At the end of the first paragraph of

+Appendix A add the words "Unless noted

+otherwise a document referred to below

+shall be the version of that document

+current at the date of issue of this Standard

+or if amendments are cited to this Standard

+in the "References" pages of Compliance

+Document B1 at the latest date of those

+amendments."

+- h) Appendix B shall be read as normative with "shoulds" changed to "shalls".